 Some tortoises recover from this ordeal, while others suffer long-term digestive issues.
 Death is also possible if an infection develops, an impaction remains untreated, or internal bleeding continues.

 So, prevent your tortoise from eating rocks by doing the following:

 Without rocks, stones, or pebbles, a tortoise can’t eat them.
-Stone substrate is usually chosen for its draining abilities and the way it mimics the natural environment of some tortoises.
+Stone substrate is usually chosen because it’s good for drainage and how it mimics some tortoises’ natural environment.

 However, it should never serve as the entire bedding since tortoises need to burrow, and humidity levels are difficult to maintain with stone.

-Swap out your tortoise’s bedding with other materials to minimize the risk of ingesting stones.
+Swap out the tortoise’s bedding with other materials to avoid ingesting stones.
 Better choices include: